Facebook Skip to main content

 NATE AND LESLIE MILES FAMILY ENDOWED SUMMER INTERNSHIP

-The Nate and Leslie Miles Family Endowed Internship enables an under-represented minority (URM) student pursuing a degree at the Foster School of Business the opportunity to work with businesses owned by people of color or women with a special emphasis on businesses that are located in communities with high unemployment.
+The Nate and Leslie Miles Family Endowed Internship enables an under-represented minority (URM) student pursuing a degree at the Foster School of Business to work with businesses owned by people of color or women with a special emphasis on businesses located in communities with high unemployment.

 AGGIE CLARK ENDOWED INTERNSHIP

-This internship enables an undergraduate student the opportunity to provide consulting work to help to a minority- or woman owned business.
-Applicant must show experience helping women owned businesses or advancing women in business within application.
+This internship enables an undergraduate student to provide consulting work to a minority—or woman-owned business.
+The applicant must show experience helping women-owned businesses or advancing women in business in the application.

 LEARNING EXPERIENCE